Henry IV of England: Rebellions

-Henry spent much of his reign defending himself against plots, rebellions, and assassination attempts.
 Rebellions continued throughout the first 10 years of Henry's reign, including the revolt of Owain Glyndŵr, who declared himself Prince of Wales in 1400, and the rebellions led by Henry Percy, 1st Earl of Northumberland, from 1403.
 The first Percy rebellion ended in the Battle of Shrewsbury in 1403 with the death of the earl's son Henry, a renowned military figure known as "Hotspur" for his speed in advance and readiness to attack.
 Also in this battle, Henry IV's eldest son, Henry of Monmouth, later King Henry V, was wounded by an arrow in his face.
 He was cared for by royal physician John Bradmore.
 Despite this, the Battle of Shrewsbury was a royalist victory.
 Monmouth's military ability contributed to the king's victory (though Monmouth seized much effective power from his father in 1410).

 In the last year of Henry's reign, the rebellions picked up speed.
 "The old fable of a living Richard was revived", notes one account, "and emissaries from Scotland traversed the villages of England, in the last year of Henry's reign, declaring that Richard was residing at the Scottish Court, awaiting only a signal from his friends to repair to London and recover his throne."

 A suitable-looking impostor was found and King Richard's old groom circulated word in the city that his master was alive in Scotland.
 "Southwark was incited to insurrection" by Sir Elias Lyvet (Levett) and his associate Thomas Clark, who promised Scottish aid in carrying out the insurrection.
-Ultimately, the rebellion came to naught.
-Lyvet was released and Clark thrown into the Tower.
+Ultimately, the rebellion came to nought.
+Lyvet was released and Clark thrown into the Tower of London.

 Foreign relations

 Early in his reign, Henry hosted the visit of Manuel II Palaiologos, the only Byzantine emperor ever to visit England, from December 1400 to February 1401 at Eltham Palace, with a joust being given in his honour.
 Henry also sent monetary support with Manuel upon his departure to aid him against the Ottoman Empire.

 In 1406, English pirates captured the future James I of Scotland, aged eleven, off the coast of Flamborough Head as he was sailing to France.
-James was delivered to Henry IV and remained a prisoner for the rest of Henry's reign.
+James was delivered to Henry IV and remained a prisoner until after the death of Henry's son, Henry V.